-If required, clinical trials necessary to support a 510(k) or PMA application will be an expensive, lengthy, costly, and uncertain process, and could result in delays in new product introductions or even an inability to release a product.
+Any clinical trials that we may undertake for regulatory approval or marketing reasons will be an expensive, lengthy, costly, and uncertain process, and could result in delays in new product introductions or even an inability to release a product.

-The clinical trials often required to obtain regulatory approvals for products such as ours are complex and expensive and their outcomes are uncertain.
-If we were to embark upon clinical trials, we would incur substantial expense for, and devote significant time to, these trials but could not be certain that the trials would ever support the commercial sale of a product.
-We could suffer significant setbacks in clinical trials, even after earlier clinical trials showed promising results.
+We may be required to undertake clinical trials to obtain regulatory approvals or may choose to undertake such trials for marketing or other reasons.
+Clinical trials for products such as ours are complex and expensive and their outcomes are uncertain.
+Any clinical trials that we may undertake would require the investment of significant financial and administrative resources.
+Moreover, the results of clinical trials are uncertain, and inconclusive or negative results may not support, or may impair, the sale and adoption of our products.
+We may suffer significant setbacks in clinical trials, even after earlier clinical trials showed promising results.
 Any of our products could produce undesirable side effects that could cause us or regulatory authorities to interrupt, delay or halt clinical trials of a product candidate.
 We, the FDA, or another regulatory authority could suspend or terminate clinical trials at any time if they or we believed the trial participants faced unacceptable health risks.